 Step #1: Do an SEO Audit of Your Website

 Before you start to improve your website’s content and work on adding more of it, it’s important to understand the weak areas of your website from an SEO standpoint.
-Working with an SEO agency like ours is best to determine where your site needs work.
+Working with an SEO agency is best to determine where your site needs work.
 We have the tools to perform a thorough site audit to pinpoint the areas in need of improvement.

 If you are not attracting the right amount of SEO traffic to your site, what could be the reason behind it?
 If you’re doing everything right, then why aren’t you getting SEO traffic that converts into sales?
 Why are your competitors able to outrank you so easily?